ARTWORK DETAILS

 FURTHER DETAILS

 The history of digital computing is relatively short in the context of human history.
-The first digital computers were was created in the mid 1940’s (ENIAC,1946).
-The early to mid 1970s saw the democratisation of computers as they made the transition from the head quarters of governments and corporation to individuals.
-These first personal computers were constructed or “home brewed” by hobbyists with the skills needed to source, construct and programme them.
+In just two generations we have transitioned from the first digital computers (1946), through the birth of AI (1956), personal computing (1970s), the internet (1983, 1993 public release), to quantum computing (1998).
+All eyes are now firmly set on data at scale to deliver an AI revolution and solutions to all of the world’s challenges, potentially some time between 2025-2050.
+The mid 1970s saw the democratisation of computers as they made the transition from the head quarters of governments and corporation to individuals.
+These first ‘personal’ computers were constructed or “home brewed” by hobbyists with the skills needed to source, construct and programme them.
 These hobbyists then went on to found the computer corporations which brought digital computing to our daily lives.
-Corporations like Apple whose first pre-assembled computer, the Apple-1, was conceived at the first Homebrew Computer Club meeting in March 1975.
-The very month I was born.

-“Hello World / Self-portrait as Janus (1975-1995 / 2025-2050 Apple-1 brain), is a diachronic self-portrait in the form of a programmable Janus.
-A contemporary Janus who resides over a world society in transition towards a fully digitised and AI-powered future. ”
+Hello World (Self portrait as Janus, 1975-1995 / 2025-2050, with Apple-1 brain), is a multi-media diachronic self-portrait in the form of Janus.
+A contemporary Janus who presides over a world society in transition from the personal computing and internet of 1975-1995 to the fully digitised and AI-powered Superintelligent Metaverse of 2025-2050.